 In 2018, Harry helped a client win a federal habeas claim, substantially reducing his sentence.
 The claim was based on a Sixth Amendment violation that occurred years before in state court, a mistake that other lawyers had missed.

 Also in 2018, Harry helped a client reverse a second-degree murder charge.
 The case was published by the Washington Court of Appeals.
 You can read the opinion here.

 Harry served as pro bono counsel for a prisoner whose legal mail was illegally opened.
-The oral argument from the case allows you to see Harry in court.
-You can watch it here.
 In 2018, Harry helped with an amicus brief supporting Seattle's Democracy Voucher program.
 The brief was the work of Free Speech for People, Demos, and other groups.
 You can read more about the case and our brief here.